onap/doc/docs/release/index.rst

 ONAP Operations Manager
 ^^^^^^^^^^^^^^^^^^^^^^^

-- Introduction of "Production" ONAP setup.
-- Removal of unsupported components (AAF, Portal, Contrib,...).
-- Update of component helm charts to use common templates and practices.
-- Introduction of Kubernetes Operators for Cassandra (k8ssandra-operator) - to support latest Cassandra version (optional for London) and Keycloak.
+- to be done

 Non-Functional Requirements
 ---------------------------

-The following 'non-functional' requirements are followed in the 'London'
+The following 'non-functional' requirements are followed in the 'Montreal'
 Release:

 Security
 ^^^^^^^^

-- SBOMs generation.
-- Packages upgrades to limit number of affecting vulnerabilities.
+- to be done

 Documentation
 ^^^^^^^^^^^^^

-- Interactive architecture diagram updated
-- End-2-End guides removed because they have become outdated due to unmaintained projects.
+- Minor corrections

 Tests & Integration
 ^^^^^^^^^^^^^^^^^^^

-- Minor bug fixes, package upgrades and python version fixes.
-- Migration out of Orange infra and pipelines was started.
+- to be done

 .. important::
    Some non-functional requirements are not fully finalized.
 Please, check